Yoga as a Living Practice: Beyond Postures

-Anjali Sunita is the Founder and Director of Baltimore Yoga Village, a community wellness center which offers space to life changing and affirming programs and Village Life Wellness, her private Ayurvedic practice.
+Anjali Sunita is the Founder and Director of Baltimore Yoga Village, a community wellness platform which amplifies life changing and affirming programs and Village Life Wellness, her private Ayurvedic practice.
 She has been trained through the Sivananda Ashrams in India and Canada, anusara yoga immersion, acroyoga international, in prenatal and children’s yoga classes, as well as North Indian classical singing.

 As a biracial woman of Indian ancestry, she carries particular interest in restoring what is most sacred, the practices and medicines, which have been colonized out of her family.
 She believes in “earth medicine” and that it is these traditions that will sustain us through these times of revolution and transformation.

-In Ayurveda, she studied at the Ayurvedic Institute under Dr. Vasant Lad in New Mexico and Pune, as well as with Charak Ayurveda in Jaipcur, India.
+In Ayurveda, she studied at the Ayurvedic Institute under Dr. Vasant Lad in New Mexico and Pune, as well as with Dr. Kalvaidya of Charak Ayurveda in Jaipur, India.
 She has integrated knowledge from her beloved teachers and shares it with a great love for making the teachings accessible, easily understood, and applicable to each person she encounters.

 She has shared knowledge in schools, jails, private homes, studios, retreat centers, and ashrams throughout the world, everywhere she has been called to teach.